 Origin of Tamarind Tea

-Pour boiling water over the dried tamarind (150g is enough for 2 litres) and leave it steep for at least an hour, then put it in the refrigerator overnight and strain it in the morning.
-This should be done twice to separate the tea from the small remnants of the tamarind.
-Sweeten with honey or sugar as desired.
+Pour boiling water over the dried tamarind (150g is enough for 2 litres) and leave it to steep for at least an hour, then place it in the refrigerator overnight and strain it in the morning.
+Straining should be done twice to separate the tea from the small remnants of the tamarind.
+Sweeten with honey or sugar as desired

 Not recommended to be taken with ibuprofen due to possible increased absorption, or any person taking aspirin or blood thinners, or suffering from gallstones or GERD.